 Aetna Life Insurance Company, 151 Farmington Avenue, Hartford, CT 06156

-Aetna Group Life Claims
+Aetna Voluntary Plans - Group Life Claims

-Aetna, PO Box 14079, Lexington, KY 40512-4079
+Aetna Voluntary Plans, Attn: Claim Department, PO Box 14079, Lexington, KY 40512-4079

-Filing a death claim on a Aetna policy begins with notifying the Aetna Group Life Claims at 1-888-772-9682.
+Filing a death claim on a Aetna policy begins with notifying the Aetna Voluntary Plans - Group Life Claims at 1-888-772-9682.
 Life insurance claims are separate from probate—proceeds transfer directly to named beneficiaries regardless of whether the estate goes through court.
 The timeline and documentation requirements depend on the policy type and cause of death.

 Aetna provides an online portal for initiating death claims, which can simplify the initial notification and document submission process.
 Claims can also be started by phone or by mailing the required documents.